 And then the appearance

-That doesn't mean you have to go for the most expensive option, or the most striking print.
+That doesn't mean you have to go for the most expensive option, or for the most striking print.
 It means you think about what you like, what suits you, and what suits your dog.
 A calm color on a light coat.
 A subtle pattern that you see reflected in the leash.
 Those kinds of things.

 It's not an exaggeration to pay attention to that.
 Your dog wears the harness every day.